 Ko Lanta is one of the most beautiful islands in Thailand, which is yet to experience the immense momentum of development and commercialization as islands like Phuket, Ko Phi Phi, and Ko Samui.
 Ko Lanta is in the Krabi area, not far from the land, and the arrival to the island is easy and convenient.
 This makes Ko Lanta an ideal vacation destination for those who finished hiking in the southern area.
 In my opinion, Ko Lanta will be one of Thailand’s next hot trends.

-This review will cover the means of arriving to Ko Lanta and traveling in the island.
-At the end of the article you’ll find a short clip on the subject.
+This review will cover the means of arriving at Ko Lanta and traveling on the island.
+At the end of the article, you’ll find a short clip on the subject.

 ♥ Please notice – some year ago Siri Lanta bridge was built to connect both islands, but old maps and directions still refer to taking 2 ferries, which is no longer necessary.

 ♦ Sailing – you can sail from Krabi Passenger Pier or Ao Nang beach (Nopparat Thara Pier), which takes some two and a half hours.
 This option is available between November- April.

 ♦ Express speedboat – combine a van drive + short speedboat cruise.
 This option is available only during the high season (November-April)